glitchy1122/Glitchy_Downloader/README.md

 2. Click "Preview" to see available qualities
 3. Select quality and click "Download"
 4. Or use "🎵 MP3" button for quick audio download

+### Torrent Download
+1. Paste magnet link or .torrent file URL (or local file path)
+2. Click "🔻 Torrent" button
+3. Torrent will be added to download queue
+4. Supports pause/resume/cancel like regular downloads

 ### Playlist Download
 1. Paste playlist URL